Elektro Art

 Q & A

-Q: Is RECO a guitar pedal, for example to be placed on a pedalboard?
+Q: Is RECO a guitar pedal, like something I’d put on a pedalboard?

-A: No, even if it has a footswitch.
-The footswitch could also have been a toggle switch but would have in this state made RECO look strange.
-RECO doesn't fit well in a pedalboard signal flow.
+A: Not really, even if it has a footswitch.
+The footswitch could also have been a toggle switch but would have, in this state, made RECO look strange.
+RECO doesn't fit well in a pedalboard signal flow, RECO is more of a studio tool.

 • ► Sound, feel and joy you may not have experienced before